Nairdaa/fly/README.md

   - Please also read the [mapping guidelines on stages](#stages-optional), it will strengthen your knowledge and understanding of stages.
 - Stages end `mod_start_end_X`
   - Use the same logic as you used for end zones.
-- Checkpoint start `mod_checkpoint_start_X`
+- Checkpoint start `mod_checkpoint_X`
-  - Use the same logic as you used for start zones, except the speed punishments.
+  - A checkpoint time does not reset when entering a new checkpoint, it only marks what your main timer was at when you hit the checkpoint.
   - Please also read the [mapping guidelines on checkpoints](#checkpoints-optional), it will strengthen your knowledge and understanding of checkpoints.
 - Ticks vs Time
   - How we calculate time used in a run is TBD